-Although much is known about the roles of valence and arousal in affective priming, but less is known about whether valence and arousal have the same "power" to trigger affective priming.
-Three studies have systematically manipulated the valence (positive, negative) and arousal (high, low) of primes and targets (Herring et al., 2015; Zhang, Kong & Jiang, 2012), but their findings were inconsistent.
-Apart from differences in experimental stimuli (e.g., pictures-words, pictures-pictures, and faces-faces) and prime position (foveal vs. parafoveal), we inferred that such inconsistencies might arise from differences between judgment tasks that encouraged participants to selectively assign attention to valence and/or arousal, or neither.
-In previous studies, the participants were asked to complete a valence decision task or an arousal decision task (Zhang, Kong & Jiang, 2012; Herring et al., 2015).
-These two types of tasks require explicit processing of the valence or arousal of stimuli, with selective attention directed toward a specific affective feature.
-Spruyt and colleagues provided evidence that task-dependency of the affective priming effect can be modulated by feature-specific attention allocation (Spruyt et al., 2007; Spruyt et al., 2012).
-Therefore, to determine whether valance and arousal play similar roles in affective priming and to avoid attention being assigned to a specific affective dimension, we employed a lexical decision-priming task, in which the participants were asked to judge whether the target is a real word as quickly and accurately as possible.
+80 Although much is known about the roles of valence and arousal in affective priming, but less 81 is known about whether valence and arousal have the same prime "power" to trigger affective 82 priming.
+Three of the studies that were cited above have systematically manipulated the valence 83 (positive, negative) and arousal (high, low) of primes and targets (Herring et al., 2015; Zhang et 84 al., 2012; Li & Lu, 2014), but their findings were inconsistent.
+Apart from differences in 85 experimental stimuli (e.g., pictures-words, pictures-pictures, and faces-faces) and prime position 86 (foveal vs. parafoveal), we inferred that such inconsistencies might arise from differences between judgment tasks that encouraged participants to selectively assign attention to valence and/or 87 88 arousal, or neither.
+In previous studies, the participants were asked to complete a valence decision 89 task (Zhang et al., 2012; Herring et al., 2015) or an arousal decision task (Li, & Lu, 2014).
+These 90 two types of tasks require explicit processing of the valence or arousal of stimuli, with selective 91 attention directed toward a specific affective feature.
+Spruyt and colleagues provided evidence that 92 task-dependency of the affective priming effect can be modulated by feature-specific attention 93 allocation (Spruyt et al., 2007; Spruyt, De Houwer, & Hermans, 2009; Spruyt, De Houwer, 94 Evereart, & Hermans, 2012; for review, see Kiefer, & Marten, 2010; Herring et al., 2013).
+95 Therefore, to determine whether valance and arousal play similar roles in affective priming and to 96 avoid attention being assigned to a specific affective dimension, we employed a lexical decision-97 priming task, in which the participants were asked to judge whether the target is a real word as 98 quickly and accurately as possible.